Trip at Knight: Critical reception

-Trippie Redd was praised for his heavy use of guest appearances on the album.
+Redd was praised for his heavy use of guest appearances on the album.
 In Review wrote that "all [the guest appearances were] uniformly solid, playing off of Trippie in fun and inventive ways".
 Billboard wrote that, despite the amount of guest appearances, "Trip At Knight poses Redd as its persistent (and mildly maniacal) central figure".
 The Line of Best Fit opined that "Redd finds inspiration in his guests more often than not on Trip at Knight."
-Redd also received some criticism for a perceived over-reliance on features.
-Trippie Redd was also commended for the manner in which he used posthumous features, with In Review writing: "in an era where posthumous features are given out left and right, it feels refreshing to hear two unused verses from two departed talents — Juice Wrld and XXXTentacion, respectively — which were recorded for these specific tracks in mind.
-"Matt Hardy 999" has Juice and Trippie trading freestyled verses back and forth, with each new line somehow being more ridiculous than the last, and "Danny Phantom" — a retooling of previously released "Ghost Busters" — features one of XXXTentacion]'s sunniest artistic contributions to date, ending with Trippie calling out to his fallen comrade with a pained cry.
+Redd also received some criticism for a perceived over-reliance on features, but was commended for the manner in which he used posthumous features, with In Review writing: "in an era where posthumous features are given out left and right, it feels refreshing to hear two unused verses from two departed talents — Juice Wrld and XXXTentacion, respectively — which were recorded for these specific tracks in mind.
+"Matt Hardy 999" has Juice and Trippie trading freestyled verses back and forth, with each new line somehow being more ridiculous than the last, and "Danny Phantom" — a retooling of previously released "Ghost Busters" — features one of XXXTentacion's sunniest artistic contributions to date, ending with Trippie calling out to his fallen comrade with a pained cry.
 Regardless of how one feels about the late-Florida rapper, it's an undeniably touching gesture from one friend to another; a moment where Trippie's pain, for once, feels palpable."
 Clash added that "the appearances of Juice Wrld – on 'Matt Hardy 999' – and XXXTentacion – on 'Danny Phantom' – serve as a reminder of the cost success has had on an entire generation of American rap artists.
 Juice Wrld's bars are effective, for sure; X remains a difficult artist to listen to in light of the abusive events which immediately preceded his passing."
 HipHopDX too complimented Redd's use of posthumous features, writing of "Danny Phantom" (featuring XXXTentacion): "[w]ith the poor track record of X appearances since his death in 2018, it's refreshing to hear a verse that sounds like it was recorded while he was alive, showing how much Trippie cared for his friend."